 The eldest sister [Mary Rose] died of diphtheria when I was nine months old.
 Mother always blamed the first old house for Rose’s death (being so draughty) so as they only had a few cows in milk she took on a boarding house in Stratford to help build a new home on the farm.

 The two oldest boys stayed on the farm with Father to milk the few cows.
-The milk was put in large tin flat containers and after a day milk was skimmed off and later churned into butter.
+The milk was put in large tin flat containers and after a day cream was skimmed off and later churned into butter.
 Dad and boys used to go into Stratford weekends and Mum would have supplied them with baking to take back to the farm with them.

 Mary [Ryan] worked very hard in the boarding house (18 hours a day) usually, besides looking after children, and was well-known for her wonderful meals at the time.
 She stayed there till the First World War broke out in 1914 when she shifted back to the farm and they were able to get a herd of cows together to milk by hand of course.

 Father would dig a huge piece of land by hand and we’d all have to help to plant potatoes.
 They also planted cabbages, curly kale, carrots, onions, beans, pumpkins and shallots.
 When the crops were ready everybody helped with the digging, mostly potatoes, onions, shallots, pumpkins and dried beans.

 In the spring there’d be watercress salads with the fresh cress from the clean creeks.
 We would have enough potatoes, dried beans, onions and pumpkins to last from one season to the next.

 Mum used to have a stone crock of pickled onions, one of red pickled cabbage, one of white pickled cabbage, also a crock of melon jam, one of rhubarb and dried fig jam, one of blackberry jam, plum jam and any other fruit available.